Admission into Marburn Academy

 - $100 non-refundable application fee

 - A shadow visit for your child of one full day, or possibly two full days, at Marburn.
 While your child experiences our classroom environment, teachers and the Admission team will evaluate their learning style, behavior, cooperation, and peer group connectivity.
+Phase IV does not include a shadow visit during the summer months.

 - The Admission Committee will review information from each step of the interview process to determine the student’s possible acceptance to Marburn.